 The desire to be creative in today’s society has evolved into a veritable “creativity imperative” (Reckwitz 2012).
 The deep-seated belief in human creativity as the ultimate cultural and economic resource has led companies and public institutions everywhere to look into ways to facilitate or even enhance creativity and innovation.
 By installing flexible and preferably inspiring creative spaces, innovation workshops and future laboratories, these organisations have taken steps to playfully generate ideas in a systematically optimised fashion.

 The Bauhaus school used our innate inclination to play as a motor for development and design.
 Even such Bauhaus masters as Walter Gropius and Johannes Itten recognised the far-reaching social and design-related potential of playing which the Bauhaus student Alma Siedhoff-Buscher, for example, presented in her polyfunctional playroom.
-The extensive exhibition “BAU [ PLAY ] HAUS” explores this Bauhaus-inspired, modern notion of tying game concepts and play rooms into design development.
-The exhibition highlights the precursors which led to this innovation, shows how it has developed over time and what trends we can look forward to in the future.
-It contrasts progressive teaching methods of the 19th century with contemporary theories on education and compares Friedrich Fröbel’s toy gifts with LEGO architecture and the creative laboratories of Silicon Valley.
-The exhibition features more than 100 works produced over 100 years, from historical positions to recent contemporary artworks.
+The extensive exhibition “BAU [ PLAY ] HAUS” explored this Bauhaus-inspired, modern notion of tying game concepts and play rooms into design development.
+The exhibition highlighted the precursors which led to this innovation, showed how it has developed over time and what trends we can look forward to in the future.
+It contrasted progressive teaching methods of the 19th century with contemporary theories on education and compared Friedrich Fröbel’s toy gifts with LEGO architecture and the creative laboratories of Silicon Valley.
+The exhibition featured more than 100 works produced over 100 years, from historical positions to recent contemporary artworks.

 Artistic directors / Curators: Robert Eikmeyer, Thomas Hensel, Eva Kraus

 Curators: Thomas Hensel and Robert Eikmeyer with conceptual assistance from Olaf Nicolai and Liam Gillick